Eric Anthony Comstock

 External Plasma-Breathing Magnetohydrodynamic Propulsion

 The hazard posed by space debris has the potential to severely dampen future space prospects.
 Though mitigation strategies such as satellite deorbiting and active debris removal exist, both are hindered by significant technical and economic challenges, such as the need for high Delta-V budgets.
-Atmosphere-breathing spacecraft propulsion has gathered attention due to its potential to avoid onboard propellant storage, but current implementations involve major architectural modifications.
+Atmosphere-breathing electric propulsion has gathered attention because of its potential to avoid onboard propellant storage, but current implementations involve major architectural modifications.
 In this context, an external magnetohydrodynamic (MHD) propulsion system is proposed as a low-footprint alternative that avoids major spacecraft redesigns by adopting an external patch configuration.
+Adopting a first-order analysis scheme, the effective specific impulse (defined as impulse generated per unit device mass) of the MHD conductive propulsion system is 4-10 km/s for mission durations of 2-10 years and 10-20 km/s for mission durations of 25 years.
+Both active use of conductive MHD propulsion and passive use as a magnetic sail are competitive against current low-thrust propulsion technologies in the context of spacecraft deorbiting.

 Simulations and Numerical Algorithm Development